arminbw/wiretouch/README.md

 Please visit http://www.wiretouch.net for demos and background information.

 ##WireTouch Firmware
 The heart of the WireTouch hardware is an ATmega328P microcontroller equipped with an Arduino bootloader.
 To upload the WireTouch firmware connect the mainboard with your computer.
-Use a USB to serial UART FTDI 5V cable.
-Install the Virtual Com Port [FTDI driver](http://www.ftdichip.com/Drivers/VCP.htm).
-Open arduino/sensor/sensor.io in the [http://arduino.cc/en/Main/Software](Arduino IDE).
-Choose "Tools>Board>Arduino UNO" and the correct port. **Upload the Arduino sketch**.
+Use an USB to serial UART FTDI 5V cable.
+Install the virtual com port [FTDI driver](http://www.ftdichip.com/Drivers/VCP.htm).
+Open arduino/sensor/sensor.io in the [Arduino IDE](http://arduino.cc/en/Main/Software).
+Select "Tools>Board>Arduino UNO" and the correct port. **Upload the Arduino sketch**.

-To increase the baud rate of the computer-mainboard connection you need to patch the FTDIUSBSerialDriver configuration.
+You need to patch the FTDIUSBSerialDriver configuration to increase the baud rate of the computer-mainboard connection.
 We wrote a little perl script for that.
 Run it as the superuser:
 ```sudo perl/modify-ftdi-driver-settings.pl```

 ##WireTouch Monitor